Commitment

 Read more about our Board

-The Risk and Sustainability Committee (RSC), originally established as the Risk Review Committee (RRC) in 1998, updated its Terms of Reference in 2020 to incorporate responsibilities and oversight for sustainability.
+The Risk and Sustainability Committee (RSC), originally established as the Risk Review Committee (RRC) in 1998, updated its Terms of Reference to incorporate responsibilities and oversight for sustainability and workplace safety and health in 2020 and 2025 respectively.
 The RSC assists the Board in its risk governance responsibility.
 This ensures that a sound system of controls is in place for identifying and managing risks to safeguard stakeholder interests and the Group’s assets.
 Additionally, it oversees sustainability issues and their reporting, including those related to climate change.
 Annually, the RSC updates the Board on its achievements according to its workplan.
-In addition, the RSC ensures that management communicates all significant risk and control issues promptly to the Board, and remedial actions are taken to minimise lapses.
+In addition, the RSC ensures that management communicates all significant risk and control issues promptly to the Board, and remedial actions are taken to prevent lapses.
 The RSC is supported on risk related matters by the Risk & Assurance (R&A) function which in turn liaises with Risk Champions appointed by the respective business areas and functions.

 Read more about our Risk and Sustainability Committee